commit-live-students/python_intermediate_project/q05_read_csv_data/README.md

 - Reads the data from the csv file using the function `np.genfromtxt` and stores it into a variable named as `ipl_matches_array`.

 This task will provide help you to learn how to load a structured data(csv) in tabular format.
-Note : dtype should be provided as 'S|50'

 ### Parameters: